ak-coram/wayflan-mirror/README.md

 not a binding or a wrapper around [libwayland](https://wayland.freedesktop.org/), but a re-implementation of the Wayland protocol.
-This unties Lisp applications from per-proxy manual memory allocation, toplevel-only C callbacks, and enables a closer interface with CLOS and CLCS.
+This unties Lisp applications from per-proxy manual memory allocation, toplevel-only C callbacks, and enables a closer interface with lisp.

 Wayflan makes a good-faith effort to mimic libwayland behavior not defined in the Wayland spec, to keep compatibility between the two libraries.